patrickjuchli/basic-ftp/README.md

 ## Client API

-`new Client(timeout = 30000)`
+`new Client(timeout, options)`

 Create a client instance.
 Configure it with a timeout in milliseconds that will be used for any connection made.
 Use 0 to disable timeouts, default is 30 seconds.
+Options are:

+- `ignoreTransferHostIP (boolean)`, use this to use the control host IP also for transfers.
+This can fix local NAT issues and provide better security to prevent bounce attacks.
+Default is *false* for backwards-compatibility reasons where FTP does allow different IPs for control and transfer hosts.
+Note that for modern servers, this client will use EPSV instead of PASV to request a transfer connection which uses the control host IP by default anyway.

 `close()`